Crumbles murders: Confession

-Although initially evasive in response to how these bloodstained items came to be in his possession, after several hours of questioning, Mahon suddenly became silent after remarking, "I'm considering my position."
+Although initially evasive in response to how these bloodstained items came to be in his possession, after several hours of questioning, Mahon suddenly became silent before remarking, "I'm considering my position."
 He again became silent for almost fifteen minutes before stating: "I suppose you know everything.
 I'll tell you the truth."
 He then proceeded to confess to his role in Kaye's death, which he claimed had been accidental, having been caused when, in the course of a scuffle, the two had fallen over a deckchair, with Kaye hitting her head against an iron coal scuttle he had brought into the room earlier that afternoon.
 Her body, he stated, could be found at the bungalow he had rented in Eastbourne.

 According to Mahon, for "several hours", he unsuccessfully attempted to revive Kaye before opting to dismember her body with a blunt knife already present at the bungalow.
 He then claimed to have purchased the chef's knife and tenon saw in London before returning to Officer's House where, on 20 April, he had begun to dismember and dispose of Kaye's body.
-Mahon claimed to have ultimately decided to dispose of the dissected portions by discarding them through the windows of railway carriages, and had successfully disposed of some sections Kaye's legs in this manner on 1 May.
+Mahon claimed to have ultimately decided to dispose of the dissected portions by discarding them through the windows of railway carriages, and had successfully disposed of some sections of Kaye's legs in this manner on 1 May.
 He had intended to dispose of the contents of his gladstone bag in the same manner when arrested at Waterloo station that morning.